We’re here to help you get the most out of caring

 We believe quality, person-centred live-in care can change lives – it helps keep older people happy at home, surrounded by their memories, family, and friends.

 Whether you’re on a placement or taking some time off, try to keep conversations polite, professional and respectful.
-Always aim to be reliable, and give us plenty of notice if your circumstances or commitments change.
+Always give us plenty of notice if your circumstances or commitments change too.

 How do I organise breaks and time off?